PSModule/Store/README.md

 If you do code, we'd love to have your contributions.
 Please read the [Contribution guidelines](CONTRIBUTING.md) for more information.
 You can either help by picking up an existing issue or submit a new one if you have an idea for a new feature or improvement.

-## Acknowledgements

-Here is a list of people and projects that helped this project in some way.